Intelledox/Infiniti/README.md

 Directory | Description
 --------- | -----------
-[Extension Examples](ExtensionExamples)  | A collection of sample code that help you learn and explore Infiniti extensions
+[Extension Examples](ExtensionExamples)  | A collection of sample code that helps you learn and explore Infiniti extensions.
+[API Examples](ApiExamples)  | A collection of sample API client code that helps demonstrate calling Infiniti REST services.

 ## Resources